Securing and enhancing indigenous land tenure in Guyana

 South Rupununi District Council (SRDC)

-With one of the highest percentages of forested land of any tropical country, the majority of which is populated and used by indigenous peoples, Guyana has unique importance for indigenous rights, forest protection and climate change mitigation.
-As well as nearly 90% forest cover, it also boasts a very low deforestation rate.
-These two characteristics have made the country especially attractive to REDD+ schemes, while the creation of the Guyana REDD+ Investment Fund (GRIF) has resulted in a renewed government effort in support of indigenous land rights through the GRIF-funded Amerindian Land Titling and Demarcation Project.
+Guyana has one of the highest percentages of forested land of any tropical country, most of which is inhabited and used by Indigenous Peoples, making it uniquely significant for Indigenous rights, forest protection, and climate change mitigation.
+Guyana also boasts a very low deforestation rate.
+These two characteristics have made the country especially attractive to reducing emissions from deforestation and degradation (REDD+) initiatives, such as the Guyana REDD+ Investment Fund (GRIF) establishment leading to a renewed government effort in support of Indigenous land rights through the GRIF-funded Amerindian Land Titling and Demarcation Project.

 To read a brief overview of Guyana, click here.